LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Terraformer.md

 ## Level 3 - Terra Quake (min 2 Essence)
 The Genasi can unleash a shockwave into the ground, creating a devastating ripple in the ground in front of them.

 As an action, the Genasi can expend at least 2 Genasi Essence to summon a "Terra Quake."
-This ability creates a massive shockwave  in a 30-foot cone.
+This ability creates a massive shockwave in a 30-foot cone or a 15ft circle centred on the Genasi.
 Grounded creatures within the cone must make a Strength saving throw or be carried 30 feet away, taking 2d6 Bludgeoning + Ed4 force damage based

 ## Level 4 - Stone Forged (3 Essence)
 The Genasi's mastery over earth deepens, providing them with a defensive ability forged from the very stones beneath their feet.